-Although those irrational thinking may have been evolved over the years and might have stemmed from childhood, REBT does not focus on the past.
+Although these irrational thinking patterns may have been evolved over the years and might have stemmed from childhood, REBT does not focus on the past.
 Rather it works with what is going on for the client right now and aims to help people accept themselves and others as they are, including their imperfections.

 If you can't modify your environment, change your B by altering how you perceive them.
 To properly manage stress, you must always focus on how you could change the way you view things.
 Think positive.
 You won't get anywhere if you stuff yourself with negative thoughts that only result in aggravating the stress you are already feeling.

-REBT therapy session in REBT Treatment Plan?
+What happens during an REBT therapy session in the REBT Treatment Plan?

 Individuals have irrational beliefs, say, for instance, "I must get what I want when I want it.
 And, I must not get what I don’t want.
 If I don’t get it, I’m miserable."

 Having understood the link between beliefs and the subsequent consequences, the REBT therapist works to help the individual recognize that their beliefs are irrational and should be challenged.
 This is known as disputing.
-The person may undergo many types of rational emotive behavior therapy activities to recognize that their thinking is illogical.
-The person comes to recognize the belief he or she is miserable is an irrational one.
+The person may undergo many types of rational emotive behavior therapies to recognize that their thinking is illogical.
+The person comes to recognize the belief that he or she is miserable is an irrational one.

 Finally, the person learns to replace their old, irrational beliefs with more realistic ones that enable more appropriate behaviors.
 As such they have changed the consequence.
 'I can be safe on the ladder, I just have to be careful.' allows the person to use a ladder without fear.
 The individual would engage himself in behaviors that can reinforce him with newer beliefs.